 The Nature Conservancy is the leading conservation organization working around the world to protect ecologically important lands and waters for nature and people.

 They address the most pressing conservation threats at the largest scale.
-Thanks to the support of more than 1 million members, we’ve built a tremendous record of success since our founding in 1951:
+Thanks to the support of more than 1 million members, they have built a tremendous record of success since the founding in 1951:

 • They've protected more than 119 million acres of land and 5,000 miles of rivers worldwide — and they operate more than 100 marine conservation projects globally.